KDE/documentation-develop-kde-org/content/docs/sensor-faces/_index.md

 For a list of all available properties see [SensorFaceController](docs:libksysguard;KSysGuard::SensorFaceController).

-Using some of the above properties the basic sensor frace from above can be iterated upon to also show a title and the color for each sensor:
+Using some of the above properties the basic sensor face from above can be iterated upon to also show a title and the color for each sensor:
 {{< sections >}}
 {{< section-left >}}